 WHAT IS THE SURFBOARD WAX?

 The surf wax is a natural or synthetic formulation that’s used to increase the grip between the surfboard and the surfer.
-In surfing – The wax is applied on top of the surfboard to avoid the surfer from slipping off the board.
+The wax is applied on top of the surfboard to avoid the surfer from slipping off the board.
 Once the wax is applied to the surfboard – It also gives the surfers chest a good grip when paddling.

 WHICH WAX IS PERFECT FOR SURFING?